-Honestly, rarely does a week go by where we don’t have someone email or post a question in the Facebook group surrounding the topic of niche selection.
+Honestly, rarely does a week go by where we don’t have someone email or post a question in the membership community for our VA training program, The #FullyBookedVASystem, surrounding the topic of niche selection.

 Is Bookkeeping The Right Niche for You?

 Selecting a target market that balances passion and profit is part art, part science.

 Too much of one and not enough of the other virtually guarantees you’ll need to make changes down the road — to the type of clients you’re working with, how you structure your services or even your niche in general.

 While it’s great (and important) to love what you do, it’s equally important that you’re able to generate a profit.
 Not just a living wage but an actual profit for your business after you’ve paid yourself and all your expenses.

 If you’re thinking that virtual bookkeeping might be a suitable niche for your VA business it’s a safe bet that you like working with numbers.
 And that you’re not at all swayed by the fact that on occasion, you’ll spend hours hunting for a missing twenty cents when it’s time to reconcile accounts.

 Of course, you need to have some common “cents” and confidence when it comes to numbers.
 The ability spot potential problem areas or mistakes will pay huge dividends for you and your clients.